-A natural fence is the best way to get back your needed solitude and keep in touch with mother nature.
+A natural fence is the best way to get back your needed solitude and keep in touch with nature.
 Forget the traditional white picket fence or the industrial drabness of a chain-linked fence.
 Going green with a privacy hedge saves both money and adds value to your home.

 But, before you go out and buy ten hedges at random, take some time to do a little research.